Rankings as of Nov 30, 2023.

 For a more sobering example, take a look at Bitcoin — the grandparent of all cryptocurrencies.
 Bitcoin has experienced multiple crashes throughout its lifespan, but its most recent one has left a lasting impression on mainstream culture.
 Reaching an all-time high of more than $65,000 in November 2021, its market value has declined as part of a general crypto price drop, briefly dipping under $20,000 in June 2022.

 While entertaining, the fact remains that cryptocurrencies are unpredictable assets and should be traded with caution.
 It’s important to consider the following dangers when asking yourself, “should I invest in cryptocurrencies?:”

 Crypto is volatile.
 A cursory glance at the historical price of Bitcoin is enough to see massive peaks and depressions throughout its lifespan.
-Just recently, Bitcoin fell under $20,000 in June 2022 after having surpassed a value of $69,000 for a single coin in November 2021.
+In June 2022, Bitcoin fell under $20,000 in June after having surpassed a value of $69,000 for a single coin in November 2021.
 The same goes for any other major cryptocurrency.
 These dramatic changes are not normal compared to the pace at which mainstream assets move.

 Crypto isn’t backed by anything.
 Most coins do not have a natural resource, such as gold, silver or other metals, that is used to track their value.
 They're not backed by the government and don’t track the growth potential of enterprises the way stocks and bonds do.
 This increases crypto's volatility as a whole.

 Cryptocurrencies are also speculative assets, which are riskier due to large fluctuations in price.
 Many active traders invest in them with the hope of making a big profit after their value dramatically increases in the near future — hopefully before a crash.